iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 date:   2020-12-12 06:01:35 +0300
 excerpt: "Have you ever wondered how SSO work under the hood?
 I was battered by various complex SSO/LDAP integration issues, I decided to make it personal..."
 ---
 Single Sign-On (SSO) is here to stay, and SSO's importance cannot be overemphasised; but have you ever wondered how SSO work under the hood?
-After been battered by various complex SSO/LDAP integration issues, I decided to unravel the mystery behind the working principle of this "one  ~~ring~~ credential to rule them all" authentication method.
+After been battered by various complex SSO/LDAP integration issues, I decided to unravel the mystery behind the working principle of this authentication method.

 > *"One ring to rule them all, one ring to find them, One ring to bring them all, and in the darkness bind them" - Lord of the Rings*

 ## What is SSO authentication?

-The Lord of the rings' analogy of "one ring to rule them" works magic every time I have had to explain what SSO is to my customers; one password for everything.
+The Lord of the rings' analogy of "one ~~credential~~ ring to rule them" works magic every time I have had to explain what SSO is to my customers; one password for everything.

 SSO is an authentication method that enables users to securely login to one or multiple applications by using just one set of credentials.
 This single credential is, in most cases,  stored and managed from a central repository called LDAP.
-SSO is beyond being able to login to multiple applications with one set of credentials.
-However, when done correctly, users should ONLY have to login once to access various applications and services across different domains.
+When done correctly, users should only have to login once to access various applications and services across different domains.

-There are various types of SSO authentication, such as Kerberos, Smart-card, IWA, SAML, etc.  This blog post focuses on SAML 2.0, which as three main components, as shown in the diagram below:
+There are various types of SSO authentication, such as Kerberos, Smart-card, IWA, SAML, etc.  This blog post focuses on SAML 2.0, which has three main components, as shown in the diagram below:

 ![SSO]({{ site.baseurl }}/assets/images/sso_comp.jpg)

-I have worked on the Service Provider side of the SSO flow for nearly all of my career; thus, I have seen my fair share of SSO integration complexities and issues.
+I have worked on the Service Provider side of the SSO coin for nearly all of my career; thus, I have seen my fair share of SSO integration complexities and issues.

-If you have felt this pain like me, you will agree that most SSO integration problems lie within the IdP –– it's the black-box that a few people know how it works and how to troubleshoot.
+If you have felt this pain like me, you will agree that culprit for most SSO integration issues is the Identity Provider &ndash; it's the black-box that a few people know how it works and how to troubleshoot.
 So, I gave myself an unusual challenge to delve into the IdP black-box, to understand how it works and explain the concept to my colleagues.
 Doing this will also mean that we have an SSO lab that can be used for internal testing and PoCs.

 I decided to use [Shibboleth IdP](https://www.shibboleth.net/) for three main reasons :